 Amazing work!
-Remember, an open syllable ends with a vowel and the vowel makes the long vowel sound.
+Remember, a word that uses consonant, vowel, consonant, with a final bossy e, uses the long vowel sound.
 Those brains are growing!

 Decode the words!

 Decoding is when you break up the sounds in a word and read each sound one at a time.
 Then you blend the sounds together to read the word!
 Repeat our chant after me!